gunters63/restify-swagger-validation-middleware/README.md

 It also requires a valid de-referenced swagger 2.0 definition, you can use the module ````swagger-parser```` for this

+The middleware will create a swagger property on the restify request.
+The property will contain:

+- api: contains the parsed swaggerAPI
+- query: contains all query parameters, type-coerced and with defaults
+- path: contains all route path parameters, type-coerced and with defaults
+- body: contains all body parameters, type-coerced and with defaults
+- params: contains all query, path and body parameters merged together

 *Example:*

     const restify = require('restify');